Is a home battery worth it in Perth in 2026? The honest numbers

 Battery storage is the most frequently asked-about addition to a Perth solar system.
 The question is almost always the same: "Is it worth it?"

-The honest answer is: it depends on your tariff, your evening consumption, and whether your suburb has export constraints.
+The honest answer is: it depends on your tariff, your evening consumption, and whether your solar exports are capped at the 1.5kW limit.
 Here's the analysis across the main Perth scenarios.

 A home battery stores surplus solar generation during the day and releases it in the evening.
 This replaces grid import at the evening import rate.